ipni/depute/README.md

   -logLevel string
         The logging level.
 Only applied if GOLOG_LOG_LEVEL environment variable is unset. (default "info") -retrievalAddrs string
         The comma separated retrieval multiaddrs to advertise.
-If libp2p host listen addrs are used.
+If unspecified, libp2p host listen addrs are used.
 ```

 ### Run Server Locally